-Milwaukee rental assistance programs.
+Milwaukee County and city rental assistance programs.

-Families that are struggling to pay their rent in Milwaukee County can get help from either government resources or non-profits.
+Families that are struggling to pay their rent in Milwaukee County can get help from churches, government resources or non-profits.
 Depending on the situation and the need of the tenant, the assistance is provided in the form of a grant or there may also be additional short term financial aid provided.
 Other agencies in the county help with security deposits or offer advice to stop an eviction, including referrals to rent programs.

 While more information on organizations to contact is below, one of they key programs is the EA Grant.
 This can cover various housing expenses for Milwaukee families.
 Whether a resident needs money for paying back rent, funds to turn on their utilities, or security deposit help, this or other forms of aid may be able to assist.
 However, this is not the only option for those seeking financial help for their rent, as other charities may also have resources available.